named-data-ndnSIM/ndnSIM/docs/source/intro.rst

 To create new feature, please fork the code and submit Pull Request on GitHub.

+And of course, `our mailing list <http://www.lists.cs.ucla.edu/mailman/listinfo/ndnsim>`_ is the best way to communicate with and get support from ndnSIM team and other users of ndnSIM.

 A very short guide to the code
 ------------------------------